 In these cases, the next option for many students might be to borrow for college.
 Federal student loans provide an easy and inexpensive way to do so, and they come with a number of important benefits:

 Students should also see if they qualify for the Massachusetts No Interest Loan.
-This loan program allows students with a demonstrated need to borrow between $1,000 and $4,000 in 0% interest student loans.
-Students who submit a FAFSA by the May 1 Massachusetts student aid deadline are automatically considered for a Massachusetts No Interest Loan.
+This loan program allows students with a demonstrated need to borrow between $1,000 and $4,000 per academic year with 0% interest.
+Students who submit a FAFSA are automatically considered for this loan.

 Even after exhausting federal student loan options, it’s possible that some students will still need additional financing to pay for their education at Bentley.
 In such a case, private student loans from banks, credit unions and online lenders can be a good option.

 Taking out a private student loan is more difficult than getting federal student loans.
 Applicants will need a good credit history and other sound financials to get approved.
-In fact, most college students won’t qualify for a private student loan on their own and will need the help of a cosigner to borrow this way.
+Some college students won’t qualify for a private student loan on their own and will need the help of a cosigner to borrow this way.

 Bentley University students should carefully weigh the pros and cons of private student loans to decide if they are a wise financing option for them.
-If you chose to apply for private student loans, make sure to research and compare several lenders to find the best private student loans that meet your needs.
+If you choose to apply for private student loans, make sure to research and compare several lenders to find the best private student loans for meeting your needs.

-Finally, many students’ plans for how to pay for Bentley University will include student loans.
-Borrow with need-based student loans first, such as the Massachusetts No Interest Loan or the Direct Subsidized Loan, and supplement these with other federal or private student loans.
+You may also use student loans to help you pay for Bentley University.
+Borrow with need-based student loans first if you can, such as the Massachusetts No Interest Loan or the direct subsidized loan, and supplement these with other federal or private student loans.